Th1ru-M/th1ru-m.github.io/AboutMe.md

 I have advisory experience with CXO's and senior management across industries during the time of compromise.
 Public speaking and delivering workshops to executives and technical audience.
 I have travelled across South East Asia, GCR, Australia & US for delivering security engagements for clients in diverse industries.

 I have spoken in various conferences such as Black Hat Asia, Virus Bulletin, SANS Summits, RSA, AVAR, BSides SG, TB-CERT, Vietnam SBC, ADF CSC & others.
 I have published blogs and supported in releasing columns in news media.
-I have shared my talks and posts in the website (https://securityblog.info).

 I currently hold CISSP, PMP, OSCP and have held GIACx5 certifications.

+## **<u>Work Experience</u>**
 ### **Google**
 (November 2022 - present)
-- I work as a Senior Manager to lead Security Transformation Services in APJ region
+- I work as a Senior Manager in Consulting Services
+- Managing security consultants across APJ region
+- Leading Security Transformation Services for APJ Region
-- Managing security consultants across APJ region.
-Leading and managing incident response, remediation, and security architecture deliverables for APJ Customers.
+- Incident response, remediation, and security architecture

 ### **Mandiant**
 (May 2020 - October 2022)
-- I worked as a Senior Manager to Lead and manage incident response, remediation, and security architecture deliverables for APJ Customers
+- I worked as a Senior Manager in Consulting services
+- Lead and manage incident response, remediation, and security architecture deliverables for APJ Customers
 - Prior Roles: Manager & Principal Consultant

 ### **Symantec**